oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

 Options
 ::

-  -a : shows all resources with their properties
-  -r : show only properties of a resource
-  -s : shows only resource states
+  -a                : shows all resources with their properties -r                : show only properties of a resource -s                : shows only resource states
   -l                : shows only resource list
-  -D : formats outputs in Perl Dumper
-  -X : formats outputs in XML
+  --sql "sql where" : Display resources which matches this sql where clause -D                : formats outputs in Perl Dumper -X                : formats outputs in XML
   -Y                : formats outputs in YAML

 Examples
 ::

   # oarnodes
   # oarnodes -s
+  # oarnodes --sql "state = 'Suspected'"

 *oarsub*
 ~~~~~~~~